 Compatible with titanium or steel frames with round tubes in common sizes, these ingenious pieces of hardware can be integrated into a new frame at the time of construction or retrofitted to existing bikes, and allow a basic full size road or mountain bike -- including wheels and handlebars -- to fit inside a single 26"x26"x10" case that meets sizing guidelines for regular airline luggage.

-S&S Machine's own line of purpose-built cases look like any common hard-sided suitcase, making traveling with a bicycle no different than with any other piece of baggage.
+S&S Machine's own line of purpose-built cases look like any common hard-sided suitcase, making traveling with a bicycle no different than with any other piece of luggage.

 Tandems, recumbents, cargo bikes and other oversize cycles of titanium or steel can also be coupled, with most fitting into two 26"x26"x10" cases.

 All necessary tools, hardware and accessories are available to order from our website and shipped straight to your door or bike shop.

 Whether installed at the time of original manufacture or added later as a retrofit, S&S Couplers have no negative impacts on the structural integrity of a bike frame.

 Over the course of several decades S&S Machine have conducted a litany of destructive and non-destructive tests that all show the joinery to be stronger than Reynolds 531 steel tubing.